Xentrk/x3mRouting/README.md

 ### Acknowledgements
 I want to acknowledge the following [snbforums](https://www.snbforums.com) members who helped make this project possible.
-* [Martineau](https://www.snbforums.com/members/martineau.13215/) has been very generous in sharing his OpenVPN and Selective Routing expertise with me over the past several years.
+* [Martineau](https://www.snbforums.com/members/martineau.13215/) has, and continues to be, very generous in sharing his OpenVPN and Selective Routing expertise with me over the past several years.
 This project was only made possible through his support and collaboration.
 Through his guidance, I was able to navigate through the maze of of the firmware's **vpnrouting.sh** script and enhance it to create a much cleaner implementation of my selective routing requirements when compared to the method I had been using previously.

  As part of the ongoing collaboration, Martineau had modified a selective routing script I wrote for routing Netflix traffic and enhanced it by enabling the passing of parameters.
-The enhancements were applied to the other IPSET scripts used in the project and make the scripts more user friendly by eliminating the need for users to edit scripts to meet their use case requirements.
+The enhancements made the script more user friendly by eliminating the need for users to edit scripts to meet their use case requirements.
+The enhancements have been applied to all of the IPSET scripts.

- Martineau also contributed the modified **OpenVPN Client screen** and **Chk_Entware** function used in the project.
+ Martineau also contributed the modified **OpenVPN Client screen**, the [Vimeo](https://vimeo.com/287067217) video and **Chk_Entware** function used in the project.

-* [Adamm](https://github.com/Adamm00) contributed the Lock File function that prevents the scripts from running concurrently.
+* [Adamm](https://github.com/Adamm00) contributed the **Lock File** function that prevents the scripts from running concurrently.
 His method is much cleaner when compared to the previous method I had been using.
-The code for restoring the IPSET lists using the awk method and the update function was also inspired by Adamm.
+The code for restoring the IPSET lists using the **awk** method and the **md5sum** check function to detect updated code on GitHub were also inspired by Adamm.

-* For the installation script, [Jack Yaz](https://github.com/jackyaz/spdMerlin) gave me permission to clone the code he used for the update code function, also inspired by Adamm, used on the [SpdMerlin](https://github.com/jackyaz/spdMerlin) project on GitHub.
+* For the installation script, [Jack Yaz](https://github.com/jackyaz/spdMerlin) gave me permission to clone the code he used for the update code function (also inspired by Adamm) used on the [SpdMerlin](https://github.com/jackyaz/spdMerlin) project on GitHub.

 * Gratitude to the [thelonelycoder](https://www.snbforums.com/members/thelonelycoder.25480/), also known as the [Decoderman](https://github.com/decoderman) on GitHub, for his inspiration and ongoing support in my coding journey.